dougeby/IntuneDocs/intune-azure/enroll-devices/enroll-ios-devices-with-apple-configurator-and-setup-assistant.md

 After you create the profile and assign serial numbers, you have to export the profile from Intune, either as a URL or as a file in the format described below.
 You then manually import it to the Apple Configurator program on a Mac, after which the Apple Configurator program deploys it to the devices.

-### To export a profile using Setup Assistant enrollment
+### Export a profile using Setup Assistant enrollment

 1. On the **Apple Configurator Enrollment Profiles** blade, choose the profile to export.